Papyrus font

 Similar to the Papyrus font

-There are many similar fonts to Papyrus fonts, but this one has totally unique features which make it exceptional.
-Some fonts that are similar are:
+There are many similar fonts to the Papyrus font, but this one has unique features that make it exceptional.
+Some similar fonts are

 • Major Earthquake